ld5ehom/sns-android/README.md

       -  Changed the parent theme to @style/Theme.AppCompat.NoActionBar to remove the action bar from the app
     - domain/LoginUseCase and SignUpUseCase
       - Implemented LoginUseCase and SignUpUseCase interfaces to handle authentication logic, each returning a token based on user credentials.
+  - **Initial Build of Authentication UI**
+    - presentation/Login/WelcomeScreen
+      - Designed a WelcomeScreen composable with a title, subtitle, and a button that navigates to the login screen, including a preview for testing the layout.
+    - presentation/Login/LoginScreen
+      - Designed a LoginScreen composable with input fields for ID and password, and a button to trigger the login action.
+The screen includes a navigation link to the sign-up screen and a preview for layout testing.
+    - presentation/SignUp/SignUpScreen
+      - Created a SignUpScreen composable with input fields for ID, username, and two password fields, along with a button to initiate the sign-up process.
+The screen also includes a preview for testing the layout.
+    - presentation/Components/Buttons
+      - Implemented custom FCButton and CustomButton components with configurable text and click actions, allowing them to be reused across the app's UI.
+    - presentation/Components/TextFields
+      - Built reusable CustomTextField components for user input, which are used in both the login and sign-up screens to handle input for ID, username, and passwords.